SongHaven Farm

 Sweet and Hot Peppers

 We pride our selves on growing the main staple crops that most people enjoy eating on a regular basis.
-Since we are a two person farm that grows all of our crops using hand tools (no tractors in our fields), there are some crops that we choose not to grow, lots of cut greens like spinach and arugula.
+There are some crops that we choose not to grow, like lots of cut greens (ie., spinach and arugula).
 From time to time we may put these into the rotation, however the above list are our main crops.

 Thanks for checking out our CSA and let us know if you have any questions!